-If you want to follow the writing style used by magazines, newspapers, editors and journalists, then you need to study up on Associated Press style, or AP style.
+If you want to follow the content writing style used by magazines, newspapers, editors and journalists, then you need to study up on Associated Press style, or AP style.
+This style of writing is very commonly used in SEO content writing such as business blogging, press releases, eBooks, white papers and more.
 In the past we discussed how to correctly use AP style title case, and now we’re here to tackle the often confused topic of AP style numbers.

 Knowing the Basics of AP Style Numbers

 So how do you know when to spell out numbers in AP style?
 In general, you should spell out all numbers one through nine and use figures only for numbers 10 and above.
 While this rule seems short and sweet, there are a lot of exceptions that you need to be aware of.

 – My pet monster has three heads and five eyes.